motm-therapy/website/docs/providers/jasmine.md

 ## Experience

-Jasmine has worked in the field of psychology for nearly 20 years.
+Jasmine brings nearly 20 years of experience in the field of psychology, marked by a deep commitment to supporting mental health across diverse settings and populations.

-Jasmine started her career in Anchorage, AK as a behavioral technician in adolescent residential treatment facilities like [AK Child & Family](https://www.akchild.org/) (formerly Alaska Children's Services) and also worked at Alaska's premier psychiatric hospital: the [Alaska Psychiatric Institute](https://dfcs.alaska.gov/api/Pages/default.aspx).
-After moving to Texas in 2011, Jasmine continued working in treatment programs focused on adolescents and/or on the neurodivergent in facilities like [New Life Children's Center](https://upbring.org/new-life-childrens-center/) and for companies like [Butterfly Effects](https://butterflyeffects.com/).
+Her career began in Anchorage, Alaska, where she worked as a behavioral technician in adolescent residential treatment facilities, including [AK Child & Family](https://www.akchild.org/) formerly known as Alaska Children’s Services, and at Alaska’s premier psychiatric hospital, the [Alaska Psychiatric Institute](https://dfcs.alaska.gov/api/Pages/default.aspx).
+Here, Jasmine developed a strong foundation in behavioral interventions and gained critical insights into the needs of young people facing complex mental health challenges.

+After relocating to Texas in 2011, Jasmine continued her work with adolescents and neurodivergent individuals in settings like [New Life Children's Center](https://upbring.org/new-life-childrens-center/) and with leading behavioral health companies such as [Butterfly Effects](https://butterflyeffects.com/).
+Her time at these organizations equipped her with specialized skills in therapeutic support for vulnerable populations and underscored her passion for working with marginalized adolescents.

-Jasmine's post-graduate work included completing a MS in Clinical Mental Health Counseling from the [University of Texas at San Antonio (UTSA)](https://www.utsa.edu/) in 2018.
-During this program, she was selected by her professors for an internship in integrative behavioral healthcare at the [UT Health - Robert B. Green Campus](https://www.uthscsa.edu/patient-care/physicians/location/Robert-B-Green-Campus-Downtown), assisting physicians with patients requiring behavioral intervention through [Solution-Focused Brief Therapy (SFBT)](https://www.psychologytoday.com/us/therapy-types/solution-focused-brief-therapy) as a complementary service to their medical care.
+Building on her field experience, Jasmine earned a Master’s degree in Clinical Mental Health Counseling from the [University of Texas at San Antonio (UTSA)](https://www.utsa.edu/) in 2018.
+During her studies, Jasmine was selected for a highly competitive internship in integrative behavioral healthcare at the [UT Health - Robert B. Green Campus](https://www.uthscsa.edu/patient-care/physicians/location/Robert-B-Green-Campus-Downtown), where she collaborated with physicians to provide behavioral health interventions through [Solution-Focused Brief Therapy (SFBT)](https://www.psychologytoday.com/us/therapy-types/solution-focused-brief-therapy), supporting patients as part of a holistic medical care team.

 <figure markdown>
 ![Jasmine with her mother at UTSA commencement ceremony](assets/jasmine-graduation.jpg){ height="323" width="256" style="display:block;margin-left:auto;margin-right:auto;" }